-- "Any member whom the Commission certifies to have missed three regularly scheduled meetings of the Commission in any six month period without prior authorization of the Commission shall be deemed to have resigned from the Commission effective on the date of the written certification from the Commission." - "Missing" a meeting means any of the following: being absent at a meeting; arriving 15 minutes after quorum is called; exiting a meeting leaving any time before a meeting is adjourned, without returning; leaving the Commission meeting room during a meeting for more than 15 minutes at any time. - 3.
-A Youth Commissioner arriving after the roll call and late to a meeting, but arriving within 15 minutes of when quorum is called, will be marked tardy.
+- "Any member whom the Commission certifies to have missed three regularly scheduled meetings of the Commission in any six month period without prior authorization of the Commission shall be deemed to have resigned from the Commission effective on the date of the written certification from the Commission." - 2.
+"Missing" a meeting means any of the following: being absent at a meeting; exiting a meeting any time before a meeting is adjourned, without returning. - A Youth Commissioner arriving after the roll call and quorum is called, will be marked tardy.
 Every two tardies will be equated to one unexcused absence. - 4.
-To authorize an absence, a Youth Commissioner must inform Commission staff and the Chair as early as possible of their upcoming absence, at least 72 hours in advance of the full Youth Commission meeting on the Wednesday before the week of the impending absence, and shall disclose to the Executive Committee and Staff a baseline excuse as to why said commissioner can't attend.
+To authorize an absence, a Youth Commissioner must inform Commission staff and the Chair as early as possible of their upcoming absence, at least 72 hours in advance of the full Youth Commission meeting.
 At the beginning of each full commission meeting, during the call to order and roll call for attendance, the Chair may invite motions to authorize the absence of an absent commissioner who provided sufficient advance notice.
 The full Commission shall have the authority to authorize an upcoming absence by simple majority vote.
 The Commission shall not have the power to authorize more than 3 absences per member per term.
 If an absence is not authorized by the Commission, that absence hereby counts as a "missed" meeting.